Zamatica/ItemRarity/README.md

 # ItemRarity
-This plugin adds highlighting to show the "Rarity" oof items based on the max between their Store, GE, or HA prices.
-Currently there are 5 different rarity types: Common, Uncommon, Rare, Epic, and Legendary.
+This plugin adds highlighting to show the "Rarity" of items based on the max between their Store, GE, or HA prices.
+Currently, there are 5 different rarity types: Common, Uncommon, Rare, Epic, and Legendary.

 ![](https://i.imgur.com/JtrQDQk.png)